Kansas Bible Camp

 • Handicap accessibility

-The only way for you to be able to decide which campus is your favorite is to try a week at each!
-Click here for photos of both the Main Campus and the East Campus.
+The only way for you to be able to decide which campus is your favorite is to try one week at each!